Did you know that some antique fishing rods are worth up to $2000? You may wonder, what exactly makes them that special?

 Construction Time

-To tell you the truth, the cost of raw materials required for making Bamboo rods are almost the same as Graphite or Fibreglass rods.
+The cost of raw materials required for making Bamboo rods is almost the same as Graphite or Fibreglass rods.

 So why are the old bamboo rods more expensive?

-According to Len Codella, a well-known rod designer and proprietor, and owner of Len Codella’s Sporting Collectibles, bamboo rods are expensive because they require far more time to construct.
-In fact, a lot more days compared to other materials like glass or graphite.
+According to Len Codella, a well-known rod designer, proprietor, and owner of Len Codella’s Sporting Collectibles, bamboo rods are expensive because they require far more time to construct—many more days than other materials like glass or graphite.

 It’s simple: the more the time needed for construction, the costlier the product.